 However, the guides you are provided with are most helpful and worth their weight in gold.
 My suggestion is to give yourself plenty of time.
 That way, you don’t need to rush which will make your trip a lot more enjoyable and safer.

 This was certainly one of the most enjoyable that I’ve done.
 It was challenging without being overly difficult.
 All three waterfalls we visited were absolutely amazing in their own special way.

 If you take in all of the above, you will be assigned with a guide.
 As usual, there is no set fee for the guide, but a tip of P250 would be acceptable.
 One guide is good for about 8-10 people.
 There is also an entrance fee of P30.

 Trekkers is located at KM17 on the Siniloan-Famy-Infanta Road, which is about 80kms from Makati, or about 3hrs drive via R-5 Road.
 You need to look out carefully for the Trekkers sign.

-From what I have read, there is only one bus line that passes through the area.
-This is Raymond Bus Lines and the terminal is in Sampaloc, Manila.
 Take the bus bound for Infanta in Quezon Province.
 The drop off point would be Trois Restaurant in Siniloan Laguna, and you would then need to take a jeepney to Trekkers at KM17.
 Cost should be less than P300.

 If you enjoyed this article, please feel free to make comments below and share with friends and family.
 Please also check out my related articles below.